Markiv-06/jenkins-hello-world-forked/README.md

+# Sample repo for understanding the basics of jenkins.

-# Springboot Hello World App
+## Springboot Hello World App
 This repository is used for Jenkins Training Demo

 ### Build JAR